zk4/coge/README.md

 1. [x] template is runable as normal prj.
 No more \$placehold\$ stuff.
 2. [x] instinct command with the power of fzf.
 4. [x] quick project to template and vice versa.
-3. [x] respect .gitignore.
+5. [x] respect .gitignore.
-3. [x] support github.com repo.
+6. [x] support github.com repo.
-5. plugin in any language only if you can run it in shell.
+7. [x] plugin in any language only if you can run it in shell.
+8. [x] support regrex replacement! see --help

 # install
 ```